molily/molily.de/_posts/2019-02-03-testing-angular.md

   <span class="subheading">A Guide to Robust Angular Applications</span>
 </h1>

-<p class="intro"><em class="intro-caps">The Angular framework</em> is a mature and comprehensive solution for building enterprise-ready applications based on web technologies.
+<p class="intro"><em class="intro-caps">The Angular framework</em> is a mature and comprehensive solution for enterprise-ready applications based on web technologies.
 At Angular’s core lies the ability to test all application parts in an automated way.
 How do we take advantage of Angular’s testability?</p>

 <svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>